 One of the most beautiful qualities of true friendship is to understand and to be understood. – Seneca

 I’d like to share one of the most significant insights that I’ve gained in life so far via this post.
-It’s about how tremendously effective and life transforming the two simple words “I Understand” can be – even if they’re not spoken out aloud!
+It’s about how tremendously effective and life-transforming the two simple words “I Understand” can be – even if they’re not spoken out aloud!

-One of the biggest hurdles in treating mental illness is the lack of understanding regarding the issue and therefore the lack of social support, especially in India.
+One of the biggest hurdles in treating mental illness is the lack of understanding regarding the issue and the resulting absence of social support, especially in India.
 This is quite distressing despite the widespread prevalence of depression.
 We must start considering mental illnesses to be just like other physical diseases like diabetes, blood pressure or even cancer.
 They’re all physiological abnormalities of different kinds, that can be treated in appropriate ways.

-I’d like to sum up by giving the advice to look for “understanding – ability” as one of the main qualities to look for when you search for a friend, partner, teacher, mentor etc. 🙂 😉
+I’d like to sum up by giving the advice to look for “understanding ability” as one of the main qualities to look for when you search for a friend, partner, teacher, mentor etc. 🙂 😉

-PS: Famous people who suffered from Depression:
+PS: Famous people who suffered from major Depression: